-- = abbreviations only where specified.
+ebbreviations only where specified.

-- E. State following information, either hand printed or in label form,
+- Set is the following information, either hand printed or in label form, when the metal card. - Laboratory Name and Address - "Flammable Liquid, n.o.s.

-The metal card.

-- Laboratory Name and Address

-- "Flammable Liquid, n.o.s.
 UN1993" or "Flammable Solid, n.o.s.
 UN1325."

-#: otherwise specified (n.o.s.) is not used if the flammable liquid (\sim solid) is identified.
-Then the name of the specific material is instead before the category (for example, Acetone, Flammable Liquid) \ll is appropriate UN number found in the DOT hazardous = is table (172.101).
+solid) is identified.
+Then the name of the flammable liquid is identified.
+Then the name of the specific material is issued before the category (for example, Acetone, Flammable Liquid) is med by its appropriate UN number found in the DOT hazardous materials table (172.101).

-- E. There the following DOT labels (if applicable) on outside of can (or system). - Flammable Liquid" or "Flammable Solid." - Dangerous When Wet."
+- - "Flammable Liquid" or "Flammable Solid." - Dangerous When Wet."
 Must be used with "Flammable Solid" label if material meets the definition of a water-reactive material. - "Cargo Aircraft Only."
-Must be used if net quantity of sample in each outer container is greater than 1 quart (for "Flammable Liquid, n.o.s.") or 25 pounds (for "Flammable Solid, n.o.s.)." - Exact all information on outside shipping container as on can (or Exactle), specifically,
+Must be used if net quantity of sample in each outer container is greater than 1 quart (for "Flammable Liquid, n.o.s.") or 25 pounds (for "Flammable Solid, n.o.s.)." - \ \Take all information on outside shipping container as on can (or ExtER), specifically,